 Don’t forget your merchants

 If your P-Cards are used with the same merchants on a regular and continuous basis, cultivate a good working relationship with them as well and keep the lines of communication open.
-Let them know your policies and procedures as they refer to those merchants, so they can be vigilant against any possible attempts at fraud.
+Let them know your policies and procedures as they refer to those merchants.
+This way, they can be vigilant against any possible attempts at fraud.
 Together, your collaboration will help keep fraud at bay.

 Educate all involved